Gwen Singer Steams Up Instagram In A White Crop Top, Black Panties & Fishnet Stockings

 Gwen Singer wasn’t shy about flashing her curves in her latest Instagram update.
-She showed off her curves while posing in her “favorite shirt” for the camera.
+She showed off some skin while posing in her “favorite shirt” for the camera.

 In the racy post, Gwen looked smoking hot in a white crop top that flaunted her toned arms.
 She went braless under the shirt, which she lifted up to showcase her bare chest and flat tummy underneath.